 Early reporting of potential claims, or “incidents,” can make all the difference in NORCAL’s ability to evaluate and defend actions initiated against you.
-NORCAL features a “good faith” early reporting policy, so there will be no adverse impact on the insurability of your practice.
+NORCAL features a “good faith” early reporting policy.

-Promptly contact a member of our Claims Team if you experience any of the following:
+Promptly report a potential claim if you experience any of the following:

-Any unanticipated result that you believe could produce a claim.
+- Any unexpected result that you believe could produce a claim

-A direct or indirect expression of displeasure by either a patient or a patient’s family member about the care rendered.
+- A verbal complaint or threat to sue by either a patient or a patient’s family member about care rendered.